 Polar meteorology and climatology, climate variability and change, stratosphere - troposphere interactions

-Political ecology/economy of urban environments including neoliberalization, the state, governance, voluntarism, and the agency of nonhuman organisms
+Political ecology and economy of environments, including topics of neoliberalization, the state, governance, environmental justice, and the agency of nonhuman organisms

 Gender and development, social geographies, informal sector, Argentina